corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/manual-bootstrapping.md

 ALTER ROLE "<CRYPTO-USERNAME>" SET search_path TO "CRYPTO";
 ```

-Using the values defined for `VNODE-USERNAME` and `VNODE-PASSWORD` in [[Populate the virtual nodes database connection configuration](#populate-the-virtual-nodes-database-connection-configuration), create the Virtual Node user and grant access as follows:
+Using the values defined for `VNODE-USERNAME` and `VNODE-PASSWORD` in [[Populate the virtual nodes database connection configuration](#populate-the-virtual-nodes-database-connection-configuration), create the virtual node user and grant access as follows:

 ```sql
 CREATE USER "<VNODE-USERNAME>" WITH ENCRYPTED PASSWORD '<VNODE-PASSWORD>';